robert-bills/maker-projects/laptop-stand/README.md

 - Space-efficient, especially in depth
 - Easy to modify for other laptops or devices
 - Lightweight but strong enough for a MacBook Pro
-- Parts intentionally separate for travel
+- Easy to take on business trips

 ## Approach